code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Memory/Virtual_Physical_Memory.md

 - Page Size = 4KB = 4`*`1024 = 4096 Bytes.
 In Real systems Page sizes might be as large as 64KB.
 ![ImgURL](https://i.ibb.co/GCFwbL0/virtual-physical.png)

-### Accessing the pages/CONVERSION OF VIRTUAL to PHYSICAL Addresses
 - **Ex1.
 MOV REG 0**
   - Program tries to access virtual address 0.
 Virtual address is sent to MMU for translation.
 ```c++